pyside/pyside2-setup/sources/pyside2/doc/tutorials/qmltutorial/step1.rst

 Viewing the example
 -------------------

-To view what you have created, run the QML Viewer tool (located in the ``bin directory`` of your Qt installation) with your filename as the first argument.
-For example, to run the provided completed Tutorial 1 example from the install location, you would type:
+To view what you have created, run the ``qmlscene`` tool (located in the ``bin directory`` of your Qt installation) with your QML filename as the first argument.
+For example, to run the Tutorial 1 example from the install location, you would type:

 ::

-    bin/qmlviewer tutorial1.qml
+    > [QT_INSTALL_DIR]\bin\qmlscene tutorial1.qml

 [Previous :ref:`qmltutorial`][Next :ref:`qmlcomponents`]